Bette Davis: The life story you may not know

 Davis’ father, Harlow, a patent attorney who graduated from Harvard Law School, left the family in 1916.
 Though her mother, Ruth, struggled financially, she managed to send Davis and her sister to various boarding schools, including Ruth’s alma mater, Cushing Academy.
 Bette began acting while at Cushing, eventually moving to New York City and attending the John Murray Anderson/Robert Milton School of Theatre and Dance alongside classmate Lucille Ball.

 1929: Taking over Broadway

-Davis wows the New York theatre world with her Broadway debut as Elaine Bumpsted in “Broken Dishes.”
+Davis wowed the New York theater world with her Broadway debut as Elaine Bumpsted in “Broken Dishes.”
 The following year, she returned to the stage for a role in “Solid South.”
 She appeared on Broadway several times throughout her illustrious career.

 1930: Hello Hollywood